 What if the death occurs abroad?

-We offer a Tell Us Once Service, which allows the Registrar to contact local council services and government agencies on your behalf to advise of the bereavement on your behalf.
+We offer a Tell Us Once Service, which allows the Registrar to contact local council services and government agencies of the bereavement on your behalf.

 Tell us Once

 - Tell Us Once - bereavement leaflet

 - Further advice or to make an appointment please contact any of our Registration Offices.